School of Nursing & Health Sciences

 Beaman earned her Doctorate in Education from Walden University, a Master in Nursing on the nursing administration track from Aspen University, a Master in Health Psychology from Capella University, a Bachelor of Arts from Randolph Macon College, and an Associate Degree in Nursing from John Tyler Community College.
 She also has an Associate Degree in Business from Luther Rice College, and a Diplome D’Etudes Francaises from the University of Nice in Nice, France.

 Dr. Beaman has been in academia as well as a practicing nurse in a variety of venues for over 20 years.
-She has served in leadership positions with the American Psychiatric Nurses Association, American Association of Medical Assistants, Virginia League for Nursing, Virginia Nurses Association, Legislative Coalition of Virginia Nurses, Virginia Section of the Association of Women’s Health, Obstetric, and Neonatal Nurses, and Virginia Society of Medical Assistants.
-She also actively serves as a Medical Reserve Corps and Red Cross Disaster volunteer.
-She is an American Nurses Credentialing Center Content Expert on National Disaster Nursing.
+She has served in leadership positions with the American Psychiatric Nurses Association, International Association of Forensic Nurses, American Association of Medical Assistants, Virginia League for Nursing, Virginia Nurses Association, Legislative Coalition of Virginia Nurses, Virginia Section of the Association of Women’s Health, Obstetric, and Neonatal Nurses, and Virginia Society of Medical Assistants.
+She also actively serves as a Medical Reserve Corps volunteer.
 Dr. Beaman is a frequent conference presenter and author of numerous books and monographs.

 Assistant Dean: Marc Gayol, Ed.D., MSN, MPH, RN, CNE, CPH